-- Monitor port speed should match or exceed source port speed, otherwise traffic may be dropped from the monitor port. - · All mirror sessions have to share the same destination port. - When mirroring port traffic, the target port must be included in the same VLAN as the source port.
+- Monitor port speed should match or exceed source port speed, otherwise traffic may be dropped from the monitor port. - All mirror sessions have to share the same destination port. - When mirroring port traffic, the target port must be included in the same VLAN as the source port.

-- Mirror Sessions Displays a list of current mirror sessions. - Source Port The port whose traffic will be monitored.
-(Range: 1-8) - Type Allows you to select which traffic to mirror to the target port, Rx (receive), Tx (transmit), or Both.
-(Default: Rx) - Target Port The port that will "mirror" the traffic from the source port.
-(Range: 1-8)
+- Mirror Sessions Displays a list of current mirror sessions. - Source Unit The unit whose port traffic will be monitored.
+(Range: 1-8) - Source Port The port whose traffic will be monitored.
+(Range: 1-26) - Type Allows you to select which traffic to mirror to the target port, Rx (receive), Tx (transmit), or Both.
+(Default: Rx) - Target Unit The unit whose port will "duplicate" or "mirror" the traffic on the source port.
+(Range: 1-8) - Target Port The port that will "mirror" the traffic from the source port.
+(Range: 1-26)

-Web - Click Port, Mirror Port Configuration.
+Web - Click Port, Mirror.
 Specify the source port, the traffic type to be mirrored, and the monitor port, then click Add.

-Figure 3-61 Mirror Port Configuration
+Figure 3-59 Configuring a Mirror Port